Quantum cellular automata for quantum error correction and density classification

-One can see from Figs.~\ref{fig2}(a) and (b) that the FTs for TLV drastically surpass the 232 values for any $n$ and $p$.
+One can see from Figs.~\ref{fig2}(a),(b) that the FTs for TLV surpass the 232 values for any $n$ and $p$.
 The FT saturation in Fig.~\ref{fig2}(b) results from CAs approaching the infinite-lattice behavior, as expected from the wrapping lemma.
+Locality prevents FTs from increasing unboundedly with $n$, evidencing the absence of phase transitions~\cite{Farrelly}.
 Furthermore, the FTs for TLV show a characteristic inflexion at $p\approx 1/8$.
-Our best fitting was achieved with the function $\langle T_F(p,n)\rangle = 2^{c_1+\log^2_2(1/p)\big[ f_1(n) + f_2(n)\text{tanh}(c_2/p - c_3)\big]}$, with $f_i=a_i+b_i\exp{(c_in)}$ as shown in \cite{Suppl_Mat}.
+Our best fitting was achieved with $\langle T_F(p,n)\rangle = 2^{c_1+\log^2_2(1/p)\big[ f_1(n) + f_2(n)\text{tanh}(c_2/p - c_3)\big]}$, with $f_i=a_i+b_i\exp{(c_in)}$ as shown in \cite{Suppl_Mat}.
 This function interpolates between the two regimes separated by the inflexion and approximately reproduces the lower and upper bounds found in Ref.~\cite{Park} for a similarly defined quantity.